DimWebDev/weather-app/README.md

 - `client`: The front-end React application built with TypeScript.
 - `server`: The back-end Express server that provides API endpoints for weather data.

+## Obtain an API Key:

+- Visit the OpenWeatherMap website: https://openweathermap.org/
+- Sign up and navigate to the API keys section in your account.
+- Generate a new API key.

+## Set Up the API Key in the Application:

+- In the server directory of the application, create a file named .env.
+- Add your API key to this file in the following format:
+  `OPENWEATHER_API_KEY=your_api_key_here`
+- This API key will be used by the server to make requests to the OpenWeatherMap API.

+Note: The .env file should not be committed to your version control system.
+Make sure it is listed in your .gitignore file to avoid exposing your API key publicly.

+## Key Features

+- User Location Detection: The application retrieves the user's geographical location to provide localized weather forecasts.
+- Daily Forecast Extraction: The OpenWeatherMap API provides weather forecasts in 3-hour intervals.
+To present a consistent daily forecast, the application specifically extracts forecasts for 15:00 each day.
+This approach was necessary because by default, the API response includes multiple forecasts per day.
+Filtering the data to focus on the same time each day allows for a more standardized and useful daily forecast representation.
+This time was chosen as it typically represents the temperature during the warmest part of the day.

 ## Getting Started

 To get started with this application, clone the repository and install the dependencies for both the client and server.